cartpauj/mingle-forum/readme.txt

 * Changed recent posts widget (ddart)
 * Changed length of username before auto wrap occurs (ddart)
 * Changed database to be more Multisite-friendly
+* Changed the way replies and topics are inserted, more efficient now
+* Changed sitemap access.
+You'll need to resubmit your sitemap to Google etc. (Example: http://yoursite.com/forumpage/?mingleforumaction=sitemap)
+* Fixed problem with wpf-insert.php not always working
 * Fixed known conflict with WordPress SEO by Yoast
 * Fixed SEO issue caused by Canonical URLs
 * Fixed some JS issues